What is Psoriatic Arthritis

 What are the symptoms of Psoriatic Arthritis

-Psoriatic Arthritis is a chronic disease that progresses over time.
+Psoriatic arthritis is a chronic disease that progresses over time.
 The symptoms can vary from person to person.
-It can be mild with occasional flare ups or if left untreated can cause joints or ligaments damage.
+It can be mild with occasional flare-ups or, if left untreated, can cause joint or ligament damage.
 When symptoms occur, they can cause:

 - Tenderness, pain, and swelling